petedodd/tbme/README.md

 - decide how to publish indata/ & describe above
 - consider what in gitignore may need to be unignored
 - check what indata/BB.Rdata is

+- SA bug
+- clean output at country level
+- look at change in overall incidence under new data
+- table on counts data